 - Kids first aid kit

-The good news: enjoying the great outdoors is feasible even with several small kiddos in tow.
-Hiking with small children can also be a wonderful experience for both parents and child.
+The good news: enjoying the great outdoors is feasible even with several young children in tow.
+Hiking with kids can be a wonderful experience for both parent and child.

 The not-so-good news: to ensure a great outing, and as few temper tantrums as possible, you need to put in a little extra work, plan ahead, and expect the unexpected.

-Always start the younger ones out on relatively easy, flat trails and for short distances until they become acclimatized.
-Pick hikes that have plenty of child friendly features to keep them interested like waterfalls or play parks.
-Stop regularly, rest and refuel with snacks and water before they get noticeably tired.
+Always start the younger ones out on easy, flat trails and for short distances until they become acclimatized.
+Pick hikes that have plenty of features to keep them interested such as waterfalls or play parks.
+Have regular stops to rest and refuel with snacks and water before they get tired and grumpy!

 Make sure the hike is fun.
-Play games like “I spy” or make a scavenger hunt.
-Keeping kids interested is key to everyone having a memorable day out, and reduces the risk of meltdowns.
+Play a game like “I spy” or make a scavenger hunt.
+Keeping kids interested is key to everyone having a memorable day out, and reducing the risk of meltdowns.
 Keep reading our full article for more helpful hints and tips!

 - Pick an easy trail with features that’ll keep them interested

-- Head out early, when everyone has the most energy
+- Hike early in the day, when everyone has the most energy

 - Assign one child to “lead the hike”, then rotate the leader role around the group

-- Play games, tell stories and answer their questions about nature and wildlife
+- Play games, sing songs, tell stories and answer their questions about nature and wildlife

 - Kit your kid out with a small pack and kids hiking clothes